Looking for simple straight forward help on how to format your Seagate hard drive for your Mac?

 Choose and put in a name on the menu where it says Name.

-This is the name your Mac will show on your desktop under the drive’s icon.
+Your Mac will show this name on your desktop under the drive’s icon.

 You have a few options here.

-But you can’t use an ExFAT formatted external hard drive for a Time Machine backup.
+But you can’t use an ExFAT formatted storage device for a Time Machine backup.

 Pick your Format option.